Dubrovnik (Gruz) Port of Call

 Transport

-The city is located very close to the port and getting around by foot is a feasible option in the old city, which is closed to cars.
+The city is located very close to the port and getting around on foot is a feasible option in the old city, which is closed to cars.
 Many cruise ships provide free shuttles to the city from Gruz Harbour, and local buses can be found just outside the pier gates.
-Numbers 1a, 1b and 8 go into town and the fare is HRK10.
-Exact change is usually required.
-Taxis are available from the pier at a cost of around HRK 50.
+Exact change is usually required for bus fare.
+Taxis are available from the pier but are naturally much more expensive than the buses; it is a good idea to agree on a fare before setting off.

 Attractions

-Dubrovnik has a beautiful old town with marble streets and plenty of monuments, ancient buildings and fountains to see.
-Visitors should visit the 14th-century Franciscan Monastery, the Dominican Monastery, the Rector's Palace, the Fort of St. John Maritime Museum and Aquarium.
-Walk the great wall for exquisite views and photo opportunities of the city below.
+Dubrovnik has a beautiful old town peppered with plenty of monuments, ancient buildings and fountains.
+The marbled main road, The Stradun, is the main thoroughfare.
+Cruise passengers should consider visiting the 14th-century Franciscan Monastery, the Dominican Monastery, the Rector's Palace, and the Fort of St John Maritime Museum and Aquarium, among other things.
+Walk the giant old wall that fortifies the city for exquisite views.

 Restaurants

-Pizzeria Castro - popular eatery serving pasta and pizza dishes
+Pizzeria Castro - popular eatery serving primarily pizza

 Best Dish